Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Lower bound for

-\begin{remark} Intuitively, either sufficiently small or sufficiently large entries in $\row{i}(K)$ for some $i \in \I{n}$ can make a feasible assignment $f_L$ non-existent for every $j \in \I{|Y|}$, yielding $||\row{i}(K) - \row{i}(L)||_\infty \geq d \quad \forall L \in \ps^n(\DY)$ and, by Theorem \ref{theorem 2}, $\dmGH(X, Y) \geq \frac{d}{2}$.
+\begin{remark} Intuitively, either sufficiently small or sufficiently large entries in $\row{i}(K)$ for some $i \in \I{n}$ can render a feasible assignment $f_L$ impossible for every $j \in \I{|Y|}$, yielding $\|\row{i}(K) - \row{i}(L)\|_\infty \geq d \quad \forall L \in \ps_n(\DY)$ and therefore $\dmGH(X, Y) \geq \frac{d}{2}$ from Theorem \ref{theorem 2}.
 This provides the motivation behind considering the magnitude of the $\geq d$ entries when choosing a row to remove at each step of \textproc{FindLarge$K$}.
 Recall that such row is chosen by the auxiliary procedure \textproc{FindLeastBoundedRow}, that selects for bigger entries in the resulting $K$.
 The approach allows for a tighter lower bound in the case when the entries in $\DX$ are, generally speaking, bigger than those in $\DY$.
-The converse case is then covered by similarly sampling and handling a $d$-bounded curvature of $Y$ (see the end of this subsection). \end{remark}
+The converse case is covered by similarly obtaining and handling a $d$-bounded distance sample of $Y$. \end{remark}

-Calling \textproc{SolveFeasibleAssignment}$(\row{i}(K), \row{j}(\DY), d)$ for every $j \in \I{|Y|}$ is sufficient to check whether a particular $i$ satisfies $||\row{i}(K) - \row{i}(L)||_\infty \geq d \quad \forall L \in \ps^n(\DY)$.
+Calling \textproc{SolveFeasibleAssignment}$(\row{i}(K), \row{j}(\DY), d)$ for every $j \in \I{|Y|}$ is sufficient to check whether a particular $i$ satisfies $\|\row{i}(K) - \row{i}(L)\|_\infty \geq d \quad \forall L \in \ps_n(\DY)$.
 Procedure \textproc{CheckTheoremB} (see Appendix \ref{CheckTheoremB} for the pseudocode) makes such check for each $i \in \I{n}$ to decide whether $\dmGH(X, Y) \geq \frac{d}{2}$ follows from Theorem \ref{theorem 2} for the $d$-bounded $K$.
 The procedure sorts the entries in the rows of $K$ and $\DY$ prior to the checks, which takes $O(N\log N)$ time for each of the $O(N)$ rows.
 This allows solving each of the $O(N^2)$ feasibility problems in $O(N)$ time, making the time complexity of \textproc{CheckTheoremB} $O(N^2\log N + N^3) = O(N^3)$.

-Note that both Theorem \ref{theorem 1} and \ref{theorem 2} regard a largest-size $d$-bounded curvature of only one metric space, $X$.
+Notice that both Theorem \ref{theorem 1} and \ref{theorem 2} regard a largest-size $d$-bounded distance sample of only one metric space, $X$.
 However, its counterpart for $Y$ is equally likely to provide information for discriminating the two metric spaces.
 Making use of the symmetry of $\dmGH$, we summarize theoretical findings of this section under $O(N^3)$-time procedure \textproc{VerifyLowerBound} (see Appendix \ref{VerifyLowerBound} for the pseudocode), that attempts to prove $\dmGH(X, Y) \geq \frac{d}{2}$.